solana-labs/ecosystem/projects/pocket.md

 slug: "pocket"
 date: "2020-04-03"
 title: "Pocket"
-logline: "Pocket will be integrating with Solana to help enable primitives for a new, censorship-resistant web3 stack by providing 100% redundant infrastructure for users."
+logline: "Pocket is integrating with Solana to enable primitives for a new censorship-resistant web3 stack, providing users with 100% redundant infrastructure."
 cta: "https://medium.com/solana-labs/pocket-announces-its-integration-with-solana-providing-decentralized-api-solutions-for-developers-a1b514459018"
 logo: /img/pocket.svg
 category: infra
 status: building
 ---

-Pocket Network was created as an inclusive relay network for API requests to major blockchains, with a crypto-economic model that minimizes costs for developers while passing the value directly on to the full-nodes.
+Pocket Network is an inclusive relay network for API requests to be sent to major blockchains, with a crypto-economic model that minimizes costs for developers while passing the value directly onto the full-nodes.